• Skip to primary navigation

 Beet hummus ingredients.

-• tahini: A few tablespoons of tahini (sesame seed paste) provide a rich, nutty flavor to the hummus.
+• Tahini: Adds a rich, nutty flavor and smooth texture to the hummus.

 Cook the beets